the-gdmo/TheRepBot/README.md

 This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/TheRepBot).

 ## Version History
+### 13.3.2
+* Add a message for subsequent posts if a user is restricted
+* Remove "How to notify OP on post restriction" setting as it is unused
+* Make the bot remove the new posts if OP has a post restriction
+* Stop bot from messaging users about their post restriction/award status
 ### 13.3.1
 * Update README to reflect that the alt command can be used once per username per post instead of once per post
 ### 13.3.0